Thank you students!

 A whopping 75% of respondents haven’t yet heard of OATS, the library’s new collection of free and open-access textbooks intended to provide you with additional course support.
 This collection of textbooks and study guides, located in Room 111, span the gamut of disciplines—there is something there to help everyone!

-DID YOU KNOW to find OATS books, you can look them up in Polycat [GRAB DIRECT LINK FROM PAGE].
+DID YOU KNOW to find OATS books, you can look them up in our catalog.
 The library has also added 150 electronic textbooks to OATS that you can access from your computer!
 Remember, OATS books aren’t necessarily the textbook adopted by your professor so be sure to check your syllabus or the edition.
 Our goal is to provide you with high quality materials to support your success in the classroom—we hope these additions to the library do that!

 The library’s computer labs and technology check out have a growing presence and you seem to like it—86% of students are pleased with the technology available at the Kennedy Library.